Do you love mason jar crafts? I’m obsessed with the countless ways to decorate jars; here are some DIY projects using glass jars I think you’ll love.

 Mason jars tend to get greasy fingerprints on the outside from so much handling, so I always recommend washing them with a mild soap and water and letting dry.
 You can also use rubbing alcohol and a cotton ball to clean the glass if you need.

 You can paint mason jars before decoupaging over the top.
-If you use any sort of paint, it should be either a spray paint (like a primer) or an acrylic paint.
+If you use any sort of paint, it should be either a spray paint (like a primer) or an acrylic paint made for glass.

 You can use just about any Mod Podge formula with mason jars.
-Glass is shiny by nature, so Gloss is the most commonly used on mason jars for most people.
+Glass is shiny by nature, so Gloss is the most commonly used on mason jar decor.
 However, you can always use the Matte or Satin formulas if you are looking for a bit of a different finish.

-You can absolutely use tea lights with Mod Podge mason jars – real or battery powered.
+You can absolutely use tea lights for mason jar lights – real or battery powered.
 Just keep in mind that the Mod Podge should be on the outside of the jar if you are planning on using real tea lights.